bschwartz10/tennis_players/README.md

   4. The runner file can be ran with `ruby lib/runner.rb`

 ### Design
-The app is split into four separate classes:
+The app is split into three separate classes:
-* PlayersReader - read the txt file and create a RawPlayer object with each line
+* PlayerIo - read/write data
-* RawPlayer- Normalize raw player data and create Player objects
+* Player - Normalize player data and create Player objects
-* Player - Match each raw player attribute with the corresponding key
-* PlayersWriter - write data to txt file with correct format
+* SortedPlayerCollection - Sort and store Player objects

 ### Discussion
+The overall design was constructed with the assumption that the app has three core functionalities.
+  1. Read/Write data
+  2. Normalize Data
+  3. Sort data according business requirements

+The PlayerIo class houses both methods to read/write data.
+The Player class normalizes the data coming from the three different input files.
+SortedPlayerCollection sorts the data according to specified requirements.

+My goal was to keep the application simple while maintaining future flexibility.
+For example if the requirements were to parse 20 different types of files and none of the data was consistent, I would consider splitting the Player class into two or more specified classes.
+The first class would create all the different structs and the second class would normalize the data.

+In this iteration I am testing my private methods using the .send method.
+I know there is opinions about this topic and wanted to acknowledge that I am open to testing or not testing my private methods.
+I chose to encapsulate(privatize) the methods I don't use in the runner to make the classes more secure.

+I am using test fixture files for testing the File IO for the app.
+Since there are only three lines in each input file I chose to use the entire file in my test fixture.
+If there were thousands of lines in these files I would minimize the amount of data I needed in my test fixtures.